keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 #### Loading Files

-This approach works well for command line _options_, but what if we want to specify Ruby _code_ (e.g. methods) that can be used by all invocations of `rexe`?
+The environment variable approach works well for command line _options_, but what if we want to specify Ruby _code_ (e.g. methods) that can be used by all invocations of `rexe`?

-For this, `rexe` lets you _load_ Ruby files, using the `-l` or `-u` options, or implicitly (without your specifying it) in the case of the `~/.rexerc` file.
+For this, `rexe` lets you _load_ Ruby files, using the `-l` option, or implicitly (without your specifying it) in the case of the `~/.rexerc` file.
 Here is an example of something you might include in such a file (this is an alternate approach to specifying `-r` in the `REXE_OPTIONS` environment variable):

 ```
 require 'json'